BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 | 5  | Choose one of the above                        |
 | 6  | Wood Elf Sentinel (Rare 1)                     |

-If the company’s Hobbit Militia has been slain, you may swap any result on the Reinforcements chart for a Hobbit Militia.
+If the company's Hobbit Militia has been slain, you may swap any result on the Reinforcements chart for a Hobbit Militia.
 The company may only ever have one Hobbit Militia at a time.